 Among these generators, we can cite for example:

-There are small generators, such as the bicycle dynamo.
+There are small generators, such as the Trusted SourceBottle dynamo - Wikipedia A bottle dynamo or sidewall dynamo is a small electrical generator for bicycles employed to power a bicycle’s lights. en.wikipedia.org .
 It is a small device that produces direct current.
 Although they are designed for all-weather use, they still don’t work well in the rain.
 They only generate little electricity that ends in just a flicker of light.
 However, they are safe for use in the rain.

 These are batteries and accumulators, the simplest electric generators.
 They produce a direct current by the transformation of chemical energy and are used in radios, TVs, and vehicles.